Perspective | Trump Plaza was blown up in Atlantic City, and D.C.’s 1st Amendment display is in pieces.

 This same group yelled “Fake News!” at a film crew asking to interview them that day.

-The Freedom Forum said their monument to freedom of speech won’t be on display in D.C.
+The Freedom Forum said its monument to freedom of speech won’t be on display in D.C.
 And that’s okay.
 Because the amendment needs to be on display everywhere — government buildings, state capitols, town squares and in classrooms.

 Because the same people who don’t respect it are the folks who don’t get Atlantic City.

 They didn’t read the news stories about Trump’s legacy there.
-Journalists exercising their First Amendment rights reported on the bankruptcies, the small businesses that were unpaid and destroyed by the Trump organization or the way he took his money and ran, leaving behind economic carnage.
+Journalists exercising their First Amendment rights reported on the bankruptcies, the small businesses that were unpaid and destroyed by the Trump Organization, and the way he took his money and ran, leaving behind economic carnage.

 And now, crowds of Atlantic City residents cheered as Trump’s abandoned casino was imploded by 3,000 sticks of dynamite, scrubbing his residue from their town.
 There was nothing fake about that.